f-prime/fist/README.md

 # Motivation

-The motivation for this project came while trying to create a way to search images containing text.
-There needed to be a way to look up the images by the words within the images that were read using OCR and inserted into another database.
+The motivation for this project came while I was trying to build a search engine for audio files.
+The goal was to be able to search the files by the words spoken in the audio.
+Naturally, this meant that I needed to index a lot of data, and I needed to be able to do it very quickly.
+I also needed a light weight solution that was easy to setup in any kind of environment without the need for heavy configuration.
+Just compile and deploy.
-I didn't need something as complex as Lucene for this, all I needed was a way to index the references to images located in another database.

 This is where Spear comes in.
-Spear is intended to be used in situations like this where a full-text index is needed, but a complete full-text search engine is not needed.
+Spear is intended to be used in situations like this where a full-text index is needed and where speed and efficieny are important.
+It is designed to be light weight and easy to get up and running in minutes.
+Spear works as intended out of the box without the need for futher configuration.

-Spear has three goals:

-1. To be very fast
-2. To be very lightweight and efficient
-3. To be very easy to integrate into existing projects

 # Build